 It's time to spice up your plant game.
 Growing a personal herb garden is not only fun, but incredibly rewarding and way more sustainable than store-bought items.
 By maintaining an herb garden at home, you're cutting back on single-use plastics and trips to the store, which ultimately saves you time and money - all while ensuring a cleaner planet! 🌎🌱

 It's easier than you think, and we're here to set you up for success.
-Don't want to start from seed?
-Look no further.
-Choose your flavor, and get growing
+Want to start from seed?
+Check out our guide here.

 Most herbs require the same general care.
 Follow our guide, and you'll be hosting BBQ's that fill your mates with envy within weeks.